Megawhaitsia

-Megawhaitsia is an extinct genus of large therocephalian therapsids who lived during the Late Permian (Wuchiapingian) in what is now Eastern Europe.
+Megawhaitsia is an extinct genus of large therocephalian therapsids who lived during the Late Permian (Changhsingian) in what is now Eastern Europe.
 The only known species is M. patrichae, described in 2008 from several fossils discovered in various oblasts of European Russia.
 The fossils are representative of a large animal whose skull size is estimated to be 40-50 cm long.

 The most notable feature of Megawhaitsia is that it has a maxilla with canals directly connected to the tooth root of the canines.
 Based on the characteristics present in the related genus Euchambersia, Russian paleontologist Mikhail Ivakhnenko raises the possibility that the animal may have had a venom gland.
 If it is true, then it would then be one of the oldest tetrapods known to have this attribute.
 Subsequent studies have challenged this proposition.

 The imposing size of Megawhaitsia and its position as an apex predator could be linked to the disappearance or absence of large gorgonopsians at the end of the Late Permian in certain regions of present-day European Russia.
 Megawhaitsia could thus have occupied the ecological niches previously occupied by the gorgonopsians.

 Discovery and naming

 The holotype specimen of Megawhaitsia was discovered in the mid-1950s during excavations carried out in the locality of Vyazniki-2, located in Vladimir Oblast, in European Russia, before being cataloged as PIN 1100/101.
-This site is dated to the Wuchiapingian stage of the Late Permian.
+This site is dated to the Changhsingian stage of the Late Permian.
 It had originally been incorrectly recorded as the jawbone of a gorgonopsian similar to Inostrancevia.
 Given the low presence of gorgonopsians during the Late Permian in Russia, the fossil was reassigned to a large therocephalian in a work published in 1997, without however receiving a binomial name.
 In 2001, Mikhail Feodosievich Ivakhnenko attributed two additional fossil remains to the still unnamed taxon.
 The first is a partial maxillary bone, cataloged PIN 1538/39, discovered in the locality of Purly, in the Nizhny Novgorod Oblast.
 The second is the right part of an incomplete mandible, cataloged PIN 4417/101, discovered in the locality of Shabarshata, in the Kirov Oblast.

 Ivakhnenko published in 2008 a formal description of the new taxa, based on the specimens PIN 1100/101 and PIN 1538/39, describing it as the first Late Permian whaitsiid from Eastern Europe.
 Subsequently, the scope of whaitsiids was expanded to include discoveries made earlier in the Permian deposits of the same Russian regions, including Moschowhaitsia and Viatkosuchus, described in 1963 and 1995 respectively.
 The genus name Megawhaitsia comes from the Ancient Greek μέγας (megas, "great"), combined with the name of another therocephalian genus, Whaitsia (name witch is today synonymous with Theriognathus).
 The specific epithet patrichae honors the Australian paleontologist Patricia Vickers-Rich.